bramborman/NotifyPropertyChangedBase/README.md

 There are two ways to register them - using overloaded `RegisterProperty` method which accepts a delegate of type `PropertyChangedCallback` as the last argument or using `RegisterPropertyChangedCallback`.
 The latter is designed to add another callback any time after registering the property.
 You can also unregister a callback, registered using whichever of those two methods, using the `UnregisterPropertyChangedCallback` method.

+The handlers of these callbacks get two values as arguments - `sender` which holds the reference to the class that invoked that certain callback and `e` of type `PropertyChangedCallbackArgs` which has these properties:

+   - `Handled` - indicates whether this certain callback has been handled.
+Default value is `false`.
+   - `OldValue` - holds the previous value of the related property.
+   - `NewValue` - holds the current value of the related property.

 #### Having a control over everything
 Using the `IsPropertyChangedEventInvokingEnabled` and `IsPropertyChangedCallbackInvokingEnabled` properties you can enable/disable invocation of the `PropertyChanged` event or registered callbacks.
-Their default value is `true` but setting them to `false` will disable the respected events so even the `ForceSetValue` method will not be invoking them.
+Their default value is `true` but setting them to `false` will disable the respected events so even the `ForceSetValue` method will **not** be invoking them.

 > Setting `IsPropertyChangedCallbackInvokingEnabled` to `false` will **not** unregister already registered callbacks.